Dr. Byron Hamlund

 Sarah changed careers from working in the veterinary field to become a small business owner in Campbell River, and then worked as a receptionist/manager at a local spa before coming full circle to her true passion and calling in life, joining the Dogwood Veterinary Hospital.

 Sarah has owned a vast array of different species as her pets; from reptiles, birds, chickens, pocket pets, cats, dogs and horses to name a few.
-Currently, Sarah has 3 dogs, “Emerson” and American Bulldog mix, “Berry” a Pit Bull mix and “Popcorn” a purebred Chihuahua, along with several aquariums which are home to a large variety of freshwater fish.
+Currently, Sarah has 3 dogs, Emerson, Berry and Popcorn.
+Sarah also has several aquariums which are home to a large variety of freshwater fish.

 Away from work Diana spends most of time outside in nature capturing BC’s remarkable wildlife while discovering many of the area’s beautiful hiking trails.